Protection For At-Risk Immigrants: Get Your Green Card Under VAWA Immigration

 ABOUT THE VIOLENCE AGAINST WOMEN ACT (VAWA)

 It was in 1994 when Congress passed the Violence Against Women Act (VAWA), which created special routes to immigration status for battered non-citizens.
-If your spouse or parent was abusive to you, you might qualify to apply under U.S. laws and ask for permanent residence independently.
+If, for example, your lawful permanent resident parent or spouse was abusive to you, you might qualify to apply under U.S. laws and ask for permanent residence independently.

 This immigration qualification is one of several special immigrant categories that use Form I-360 to apply for this status.
 The following outlines are the most common categories under the I-360 special immigrant label: